The Moon Dictionary

 Black Moon

 It can also refer to a February with no Full Moon.
-It is the “invisible” counterpart to a Blue Moon.
+It is the invisible counterpart to a Blue Moon, and because New Moons are not visible, a Black Moon passes unnoticed by most people.

 Blood Moon

-The red color comes from Rayleigh scattering—sunlight filtering through Earth’s atmosphere and projecting sunset colors onto the lunar surface.
+The red colour comes from Rayleigh scattering — sunlight filtering through Earth’s atmosphere bends around the planet and projects the colours of all the world’s sunrises and sunsets onto the lunar surface simultaneously.

 Blue Moon

-The “seasonal” definition refers to the third Full Moon in a season that has four Full Moons.
-The moon does not actually appear blue.
+The older “seasonal” definition refers to the third Full Moon in a season that has four.
+Neither definition causes the Moon to appear blue.
+The phrase “once in a blue moon” predates the astronomical usage.

 Buck Moon